renovatebot/renovate/docs/usage/upgrade-recommendations.md

 Thirdly, you'll be ready when a upstream package releases a patch for a critical CVE.
 If you're current, you can review and merge Renovate's PR quickly.

-If you're badly behind on updates you'll have a bad time, because you must read _more_ changelogs and make _more_ changes before you can merge the critical patch.
+If you're behind on updates you'll have a bad time, because you must read _more_ changelogs and make _more_ changes before you can merge the critical patch.

 ## Starting from a new project

 Let's assume you start a new project.
-You've created a new Git repository, installed the latest frameworks, libraries and development tools.
+You created a new Git repository, installed the latest frameworks, libraries and development tools.
 After pushing the initial commit, you should enable and onboard Renovate.

 Now you'll have to stay on the "update often" train.